 You can take a day trip from La Fortuna or Guanacaste to Rio Celeste.
 If you are in La Fortuna, check out our 10% discount on the Rio Celeste hike here!

 Though you can find hanging bridges in many places in Costa Rica, the Arenal Hanging Bridges is one of the most popular.
 It’s an easy 3.2 kilometers (2 mile) walk with 10 regular bridges and 6 hanging ones, offering visitors spectacular views of the volcano and rain forest forest.

 This is one of the least visited parks in Costa Rica: Barra Honda.
 Established to protect the 42 caves found in the area, the park also has some wonderful trails for those who aren’t interested in cave exploring.

 They have trails going up to great views of the Nicoya Peninsula, huge ceiba trees and the caves.
-Since it’s not a very popular park, visitors can very well feel like they are the only ones there!
-Trails range from easy to moderate and we highly recommend the cave tour.
+Since it’s not a very popular park, visitors can feel like they are the only ones there!
+Trails range from easy to moderate.
+We highly recommend the cave tour.
 It’s an hour and a half hike to the cave and another hour in the caves.
 It’s an incredibly unique experience that is not very well known.

 Monteverde/Santa Elena Cloud Forest Reserve

 The tropical cloud forests are one of the most treasured yet vulnerable ecosystems in Costa Rica and in the world.
 In Monteverde, there are 3 large reserves with many trails so visitors can experience the extraordinary cloud forests.

 Monteverde Cloud Forest Biological Reserve is the most popular with stunning views of the forest, Santa Elena is higher in elevation with glistening moss and constant drizzle and Children’s Eternal Rain Forest is the largest private reserve in the country.
 No matter which one you visit, the hike through the cloud forest is an experience you’ll cherish forever.